 After our lackluster lunch at Belacan Grill - Redondo Beach, UnHipLA suggested Saffron Spot for dessert.
 Since I've never had Indian ice cream before, I was all up for trying it out.
-Especially since I was mesmerized by the gorgeous pictures she had uploaded onto Biggest Menu of Saffron Spot.
+Especially since I was mesmerized by the gorgeous pictures of Saffron Spot that she had uploaded onto Biggest Menu.

 I had never seen the like before.
 Think of all the best parts of Indian cuisine, the wonderful spices, the colors, and imagine them in the most amazing ice creams.